Return to Background Knowledge factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Background Knowledge Evaluations (Hirsch, 2003): Assessment of Background Knowledge that tests students' knowledge of a chosen topic
+Background Knowledge Assessment: Assess Background Knowledge by testing students' knowledge of a chosen topic

 Alexander, P., Kulikowich, J., & Schulze, S. (1994).
 How subject-matter knowledge affects recall and interest.
 American Educational Research Journal, 31(2), 313-337.